thomasjoshd/Volume_SurfaceArea_Eggs/README.md

 mpatplotlib.

-The code also uses code by Ben Hammel, which has been included in the VolumeArea.py file so that its a stand-alone execution from the python commandline.
+This code also uses code by Ben Hammel, which has been included in the VolumeArea.py file so that its a stand-alone execution from the python commandline.